pintergreg/dissertation/content/en/docs/data_sources/index.md

 ### Twitter {#twitter .unnumbered}

-In Section [\[sec:IstandwithCEU\]](#sec:IstandwithCEU){reference-type="ref" reference="sec:IstandwithCEU"}, Twitter data is utilized that was obtained via its academic research access program [<a href="/docs/bibliography#twitter_academic" title="Twitter, “Twitter API for Academic Research.”
+In Section <a href="/docs/social_sensing#sec:IstandwithCEU">In Social Media</a>, Twitter data is utilized that was obtained via its academic research access program [<a href="/docs/bibliography#twitter_academic" title="Twitter, “Twitter API for Academic Research.”
 Available: https://developer.twitter.com/en/products/twitter-api/academic-research">121</a>], which provides access for non-commercial research purposes.
 To download historical tweets based on hashtags, the *twarc* software was used [<a href="/docs/bibliography#ed_summers_2022_6327291" title="E. Summers et al., “DocNow/twarc: v2.9.5.”
 Zenodo, Mar.
 2022. doi: 10.5281/zenodo.6327291.">122</a>].

 [^1]: From 2017, Good Friday is also a holiday in Hungary.